QuantEcon/lecture-python-programming.myst/lectures/workspace.md

 The command ```python <path to file.py>``` is executed on the console of your choice.

-If you are using a Windows machine, you can either use the Anaconda Prompt or the Command Prompt - not the PowerShell.
+If you are using a Windows machine, you can either use the Anaconda Prompt or the Command Prompt - but, generally not the PowerShell.

 Here's an execution of the earlier code.